新宮観光協会

 Clear Waters

-Head upstream along a mountain stream, clear as far as the eye can see.
+Head upstream along the mountain stream, with clear waters as far as the eye can see.

 Past the suspension bridge over the river, the path becomes steeper.